Tapioca-DAO/tapioca-security-engagements/README.md

+# Tapioca-Security-And-Testing-Engagements-Recap

 This repository is a public registry of all the Tapioca Security and Testing engagements performed by leading security companies and elite white-hats.
 Any report out there that can't be found in this repository, should not be treated as an official document.

+Below are the links to all audit reports and testing engagements done as a reflection of Tapiocas commitment to security.

 # Tapioca-Security-Review-Reports 🛡️